Canon 100D vs T6i

 Review summary: Canon 100D vs T6i

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 100D and the Canon T6i?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Reasons to prefer the Canon EOS 100D:

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.54x vs 0.51x).